Transgender Health: Patients & Providers

 Enjoying the series?

-If you would like to support Charlie and Micah’s efforts to reach out, chase, plead, and stalk potential contributors; edit, curate, collate, publish, disseminate the articles; sparkle, shine, glitter, and advocate for better trans health care, you can join the Gender Warriors on Patreon.
+If you would like to support Charlie and Micah’s efforts to reach out, chase, plead, and stalk potential contributors; edit, curate, collate, publish, disseminate the articles; sparkle, shine, glitter, and advocate for better trans health care, you can join us on Patreon.